What is the gallbladder?

 These flushes using olive oil, lemon juice or apple juice etc. work by shrinking the stones and causing the gallbladder to contract forcefully to hopefully expel the stones to be passed in the feces.
 Alternatively, a teaspoon of good quality apple cider vinegar mixed with a teaspoon of honey in a small glass of warm water and sipped slowly during every meal can be taken to help dissolve the stones.

-These flushes are best done after at least 6 months of following the “Liver Cleansing Diet” principles and taking the recommended supplements to shrink and soften the stones before flushing.
+These flushes are best done after at least 6 months of following the principles in the book "Save Your Gallbladder Naturally" book and taking the recommended supplements to shrink and soften the stones before flushing.
 Once this has been done – the shrunken softened stones and remaining sludge may then be safely flushed out.

 Gallstones which are not causing any symptoms require no treatment.
 Acute cholecystitis is commonly managed conservatively with bed rest, nil by mouth and intravenous fluids, plus an antibiotic.
 Strong analgesia (pain relief) is also usually needed.
 As repeat attacks are likely, surgical removal of the gallbladder (cholecystectomy) is recommended at some future date.
 This is also the preferred option for any gallstones which are causing symptoms.